vmario89/Attraccess/docs/setup/docker-compose-guide.md

       - ./plugins:/app/plugins
 ```

 ### Choosing an Image Tag

-Attraccess provides several Docker image tags to suit different needs.
-You can specify the desired tag in the `image` field of your `docker-compose.yml` file (e.g., `image: ghcr.io/fabinfra/attraccess:latest`).
+FabAccess provides several Docker image tags to suit different needs.
+You can specify the desired tag in the `image` field of your `docker-compose.yml` file (e.g., `image: ghcr.io/fabinfra/fabaccess:latest`).

 Here are the available tags:

-*   **`latest`**: This tag always points to the most recent stable release of Attraccess.
+- **`latest`**: This tag always points to the most recent stable release of FabAccess.
 This is the recommended tag for most users as it provides a balance of new features and stability.
-    *   Example: `ghcr.io/fabinfra/attraccess:latest`
+  - Example: `ghcr.io/fabinfra/fabaccess:latest`
-*   **`nightly-latest`**: This tag points to the latest successful build from the `main` development branch.
+- **`nightly-latest`**: This tag points to the latest successful build from the `main` development branch.
 It includes the newest features and bug fixes but may be less stable than a release version.
 Use this if you want to try out cutting-edge changes or help with testing.
-    *   Example: `ghcr.io/fabinfra/attraccess:nightly-latest`
+  - Example: `ghcr.io/fabinfra/fabaccess:nightly-latest`
-*   **`nightly-<commit_sha>`**: This tag points to a specific build from the `main` branch, identified by its short commit SHA (e.g., `nightly-abcdef1`).
+- **`nightly-<commit_sha>`**: This tag points to a specific build from the `main` branch, identified by its short commit SHA (e.g., `nightly-abcdef1`).
 This is useful if you need to pin your deployment to a particular nightly version for testing or to avoid a regression introduced in a later nightly build.
-    *   Example: `ghcr.io/fabinfra/attraccess:nightly-a1b2c3d`
+  - Example: `ghcr.io/fabinfra/fabaccess:nightly-a1b2c3d`
-*   **`<version>`** (e.g., `v1.2.3`): This tag points to a specific official release version of Attraccess.
+- **`<version>`** (e.g., `v1.2.3`): This tag points to a specific official release version of FabAccess.
 Use this if you need to run a specific version of the application.
-    *   Example: `ghcr.io/fabinfra/attraccess:v1.0.0`
+  - Example: `ghcr.io/fabinfra/fabaccess:v1.0.0`
-*   **`<version>-<commit_sha>`** (e.g., `v1.2.3-abcdef1`): This tag points to a specific official release version tied to its exact commit SHA.
+- **`<version>-<commit_sha>`** (e.g., `v1.2.3-abcdef1`): This tag points to a specific official release version tied to its exact commit SHA.
 This offers the most precise version pinning.
-    *   Example: `ghcr.io/fabinfra/attraccess:v1.0.0-e4f5g6h`
+  - Example: `ghcr.io/fabinfra/fabaccess:v1.0.0-e4f5g6h`

 When updating, you can change the tag in your `docker-compose.yml` and then run `docker-compose pull && docker-compose up -d` to fetch and deploy the new version.

 > ⚠️ **Security Note**: Replace the placeholder values for `AUTH_JWT_SECRET` and `AUTH_SESSION_SECRET` with strong, random strings.
 You can generate secure random strings with: `openssl rand -base64 32`

 ### Step 3: Create Storage Directories

-Create directories for Attraccess data that will be mapped to the Docker container:
+Create directories for FabAccess data that will be mapped to the Docker container:

 ```bash
 mkdir -p storage plugins